Why choose Public Health at the University of Arizona?

 |I am most interested in health care administration, policy, and public health management.||Health Systems Theory & Practice|

 The number of online public health elective course options is getting more robust every semester.
 The process of internship selection and completion is the identical to the main campus process.

 Students in the public health major complement the major core coursework with your choice of one of three concentrated emphasis areas.
-New in 2019 are the emphasis areas Global Health and Health Systems Theory and Practice.
-Existing emphasis area include: Public Health Practice.
+Those emphasis areas are: Global Health, Health Systems Theory and Practice, and Public Health Practice.

 Students typically enter the online B.S. having completed their general education courses and prerequisites at another institution, through Arizona Online, or through the main campus program.
 Students transferring in coursework from another institution should utilize the information on our transfer credit page to ensure their units are transferring appropriately or are evaluated as necessary.